helio-fm/helio-sequencer/Docs/getting-started.md

 * delete nodes with right click,
 * use the pen tool (hotkey `2`) to add nodes,
 * use the cursor tool (hotkey `1`) to drag nodes or to adjust the interpolation curve,
-* click on the node to invoke the tempo dialog to set the exact BPM value, or to set tempo by tapping.
+* click on the node to invoke the tempo dialog to set the exact BPM value, or to set tempo by tapping:

+![tempo-dialog]

+*Tip: use the mouse wheel to quickly ajdust the tempo in this dialog.*

 Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item in the tempo track menu, or project refactoring menu.